Here I will share with you major defenses in criminal law.

 The test which applies in this defense is a ‘reasonable force test’.
 That means you must use reasonable force once defending yourself.

-Example use of a knife to defend yourself from a person who has a knife to harm you is a reasonable force but once you use firearms (pistol) it may be an unreasonable force.
+For example use of a knife to defend yourself from a person who has a knife to harm you is a reasonable force but once you use firearms (pistol) it may be an unreasonable force.

 You can use this defense only where there is a possibility of death or grievous harm.